MagicFoundation/Alcinoe/References/BlankApplication/README.md

 * Deploy each plateform in debug (ctrl+alt+shif+f9)
 * Deploy each plateform in release (ctrl+alt+shif+f9)
-* run Project1.deployproj.normalize.bat and make a diff compare with the new generated deployproj vs deployproj.bak.
+* run Project1.deployproj.normalize.bat and make a diff compare with the new generated deployproj vs deployproj.bak
   NOTE: If you see some missing nodes, try to deploy again in configuration of the missing nodes and compare again.
   You can ignore the node: